Clues on the presence and segregation of very massive stars in the Sunburst Lyman-continuum cluster at z=2.37: Spectral signatures of very massive stars in the Sunburst star cluster at z=2.37

-From Figure~\ref{1Dspec}, we can see that the cluster shows significant \nivblue \ emission.
-From the VMS models and synthetic spectra, \nivblue \ emission only appears after 1.5 Myr of VMS evolution \citep[see,][]{martins2022} and VMS last approximately until 2.5 Myr.
+The YMC shows significant \nivblue \ emission, as shown in Figure~\ref{1Dspec}.
+From the VMS models and synthetic spectra, \nivblue \ emission only appears after 1.5 Myr of VMS evolution \citep[see][]{martins2022}, and VMS last approximately until 2.5 Myr.
 Based on this, we created the SEDs of integrated VMS models at 1.5 Myr, 2 Myr, and 2.5 Myr.
-We have normalized the spectrum of the cluster and the models by fitting a UV power law by using the spectral windows provided by \cite{rix2004}.
+We normalized the spectrum of the cluster and the models by fitting a UV power law by using the spectral windows provided by \cite{rix2004}.

-We have directly compared the cluster spectrum with the two VMS models at 3 different ages.
-The comparison shows that VMS are clearly needed to reproduce the observations (see, Figures~\ref{obs_VS_models_150}, \ref{obs_VS_models}, and \ref{appendix_VMS_full_contribution}).
-However, the \heii \ and \niv \ lines in the models appear stronger than observed even at the age of 1.5 Myr and with a maximum mass of 175 \msun.
-To match the observed \heii \ and \niv \ profiles, we have therefore reduced the VMS contribution by decreasing their numbers.
-We find good agreement if we reduce the VMS contribution by a factor of 6 in the VMS model, which includes only 150 \msun\ VMS at 2.5 Myr (Fig.~\ref{obs_VS_models_150}).
-Alternatively, a similar match is also found by reducing the VMS contribution by a factor of 8 in models including also the 200 \msun\ VMS (Fig.~\ref{obs_VS_models}).
-In short, the observations are compatible with an IMF extending up to $\sim$ 175 or 225 \msun, but with an IMF slope steeper than Salpeter ($\alpha_2 <-2.35$) for $M > 100$ \msun.
+We directly compared the cluster spectrum with the two VMS models at three different ages.
+The comparison shows that VMS are clearly needed to reproduce the observations (see Figures~\ref{obs_VS_models_150}, \ref{obs_VS_models}, and \ref{appendix_VMS_full_contribution}).
+However, the \heii \ and \niv \ lines in the models appear stronger than observed even at an age of 1.5 Myr and with a maximum mass of 175 \msun.
+To match the observed \heii \ and \niv \ profiles, we therefore reduced the VMS contribution by decreasing their numbers.
+When the VMS contribution is reduced by a factor of 6 in the VMS model, which includes only 150 \msun\ VMS at 2.5 Myr (Fig.~\ref{obs_VS_models_150}), the results agree well.
+Alternatively, a similar match is also found by reducing the VMS contribution by a factor of 8 in models that also incliude the 200 \msun\ VMS (Fig.~\ref{obs_VS_models}).
+For a cluster mass of $10^7$ \msun\ , this implies a total of $\sim 370-400$ VMS for both cases.
+In short, the observations are compatible with an IMF extending up to $\sim$ 175 or 225 \msun, but with an IMF slope steeper than for a Salpeter IMF ($\alpha_2 <-2.35$) for $M > 100$ \msun.